-©composite bonding.
-Photographs and occlusal records were taken.
-An intraoral scan was carried out to produce the models, which were used to create an indirect mock-up.
+Figures 9 and 10: With the clear stent acting as a guide, the composite was applied in an alternate method Figure 8: A clear stent was made by the technician of the diagnostic wax-up using Kulzer Memosil 2 A-silicone.
+A second stent was produced for fabrication of the composite build-ups upon.

+Figures 11-13: The treatment delivered improved aesthetics and balanced occlusion, helping to prevent further tooth wear sculpting.

+a remarkably high lustre.

+mock-up.
 A clear stent was made by the technician of the diagnostic wax-up using Kulzer Memosil 2 A-silicone.
-Using the same material, a second stent was produced for fabrication of the composite build-ups (fig 8).
+Using the same material, a second stent was produced for fabrication of the composite build-ups (Figure 8).
 The Kois Dento-Facial Analyser was used for the case articulation and evaluation of the incisal edge position and occlusal plane angle.
 Next, the mandible was located in centric relation with a leaf gauge deprogrammer, which helped to ensure the patient's muscles were in the most relaxed position.
 The mock-up, made with methacrylate temporary material, was placed in the patient's mouth to test occlusion and phonetics.
 The patient was content to proceed.
 He was very happy with the size, shape and length of the planned restorations and his speech was unaffected.
 The patients' teeth were recorded as A3.5 on the Vita shade guide.
 He only wanted to achieve a subtle lightening of his teeth, so it was important for him to be in control of the bleaching process.
-Accordingly, he was provided with Boutique By Night 10 per cent carbamide peroxide home whitening gel for night-time application over two to three weeks.
+Accordingly, he was provided with Boutique by Night 10% carbamide peroxide home whitening gel for night-time application over two to three weeks.
 The tooth shade recorded after bleaching was A2.

-Balanced occlusion with highperforming composite

-At the bonding appointment, the teeth were isolated with PTFE tape and etched with 37 per cent phosphoric acid.
-Kulzer iBond Universal was applied and light-cured in accordance with the manufacturer's instructions.
-Kulzer Venus Pearl A2 shade was selected for the transitional composite bonding and Kulzer Signum liquid modelling resin was chosen to enhance sculpting.
+Balanced occlusion with highperforming composite At the bonding appointment, the teeth were isolated with PTFE tape and etched with 37% phosphoric acid.
+Kulzer Ibond Universal was applied and light-cured

+Figure 14: The plan was a 'road test' for the patient's new bite

 I have been using Venus Pearl for many years in both the anterior and posterior regions.
-It is incredibly easy to handle and manipulate, with low rates of shrinkage and impressive versatility - packable for larger restorations and extremely durable for incisal edges.
-It exhibits exceptional colour adaptation and stability which can be relied upon.
-With predictable layering and finishing, the properties of the material also facilitate polishing to a remarkably high lustre.

-With the clear stent acting as a guide, the composite was applied in an alternate method (figs 9 and 10) beginning with the lower arch, each sextant discretely treated from molars to anteriors.
-The patient returned the following day for bonding of the upper arch, which was performed quadrant by quadrant in a similar alternate method.
+It is incredibly easy to handle and manipulate, with low rates of shrinkage and impressive versatility durable for incisal edges.
+It exhibits exceptional colour adaptation and stability that can be relied properties of the material also facilitate polishing to With predictable layering and finishing, the With the clear stent acting as a guide, the composite was applied in an alternate method (Figures 9 and 10) beginning with the lower arch, each sextant discretely treated from molars to anteriors.